Before 1965, the world had never heard of Selma.

 About an hour away, Montgomery is a great bet for lodging, especially since you’ll probably be visiting the city anyway.
 But lodging can be tight here during special events and when the Alabama legislature’s in session.
 Here are a few options:

-Renaissance Montgomery It’s one of the city’s newest, busiest and biggest hotels, and most comfortable.
+Renaissance Montgomery It’s one of the city’s busiest and biggest hotels, and most comfortable.
 Near the riverfront park and convention center, and walking distance to most sites.
 201 Tallapoosa Street, Montgomery, 334/481-5000.

 Red Bluff Cottage Bed and Breakfast For real Southern hospitality, try something homier.
 This five bedroom B&B features antiques and wireless Internet.
 551 Clay Street, Montgomery, 334/264-0056.